toyobayashi/emnapi/packages/emnapi/README.md

 There are some limitations on browser about wasi-libc's pthread implementation, for example `pthread_mutex_lock` may call `__builtin_wasm_memory_atomic_wait32`(`memory.atomic.wait32`) which is disallowed in browser JS main thread.
 While Emscripten's pthread implementation has considered usage in browser.
-If you need to run your addon with multithreaded features on browser, we recommend you use Emscripten A & D, or bare wasm32 C & E.
+This issue can be solved by upgrading `wasi-sdk` to v26+ and emnapi v1.5.0+ then pass `--export=emnapi_thread_crashed` to the linker.
+If you need to run your addon with multithreaded features, we recommend you use A & D or C & E.

 Note: For browsers, all the multithreaded features relying on Web Workers (Emscripten pthread also relying on Web Workers) require cross-origin isolation to enable `SharedArrayBuffer`.
 You can make a page cross-origin isolated